ketka82uk/Loose-End/README.md

 ### The brief
 * Work in a team of four, using git to code collaborative.
 * Build a full-stack application in one week, by making your own backend and your own front-end.
-* Use an Express API to serve your data from a Mongo database
+* Use an Express API to serve your data from a Mongo database.
-* Consume your API with a separate front-end built with React
+* Consume your API with a separate front-end built with React.
-* Be a complete product which most likely means multiple relationships and CRUD functionality for at least a couple of models
+* Be a complete product which most likely means multiple relationships and CRUD functionality for at least a couple of models.

 ### Technologies
 * __Frontend:__